Want the inside word on San Antonio's most talked-about local spots?

-We took a data-driven look at the question, using Yelp to analyze which eateries have been most discussed this month.
+We took a data-driven look at the question, using Yelp to analyze which eateries have been on the tips of diners' tongues this month.

 To find out who made the list, we looked at San Antonio businesses on Yelp by category and counted how many reviews each received.
 Rather than compare them based on number of reviews alone, we calculated a percentage increase in reviews over the past month, and tracked businesses that consistently increase their volume of reviews to identify statistically significant outliers compared to past performance.